Are you looking for an easy antique washstand makeover? I’ve got one just for you! You’re going to love the reveal!

 Three coats with light sanding between coats will protect the top of this washstand for years!

 Be still my vintage lovin’ heart!!
 Look at those drawers!!

 Knapp joinery makes my heart skip a beat.

-No I’m not!!
-I mean look at the side of the those drawers!!
+No, I’m not!!
+I mean look at the side of those drawers!!

 We give them a nice sanding during the scuff sanding stage of the project.
 Then a good coat of hemp oil to bring the wood’s color to life and show off the gorgeous details!

 These adorable antique washstands have plenty of storage between the drawers and the little cabinet area that many of them have.

 Hubby likes to add a little shelf to them for added storage and organization.

 Remember the little bit of effort we put into the drawer pulls?

 I’d say it was well worth it!